kubeshop/botkube-docs/docs/usage/executor/index.md

 While deploying Botkube, you can specify which [executors](../../configuration/executor) you want to enable.

-To check which commands are allowed for users to execute through Botkube, run `@Botkube list commands`
+To check which executors are enabled, run `@Botkube list executors`

 ## Specify cluster name